bootique/bootique-mvc/README.md

 ### Create HTML page

 Create a "view" class extending `AbstractView`.
+It performs two functions:

-Pay attention to the Java package.
-Template name defined in constructor will be located under the path matching the view package:
+* Defines the location of the page template.
+Pay attention to the view Java package.
+Usually template file will be located under the path matching the view package (see the next section on template resolving mechanism).
+* Serves as a "root context" during template rendering, providing values for the template variables.
+So the view is also a holder of the page "model".

 ```java
 package org.example.view;